a11ce/aetherwiki/md-src/crane-affair.md

 ## Smuggling plot

 The smuggling operation was led by James Wyatt, the treasurer and quartermaster of Calder Bend Airstrip.
 On 475.3.2, he contacted an underground broker in [[Montrevieux]] who had put out an ad offering to buy unserialized 'irrigation platforms', understood to mean small aircraft.
-The broker connected him with Ikaran Army Aviation Lieutenant Lio Ansel.
+The broker connected him with Ikaran Naval Aviation Lieutenant Lio Ansel.
 Lt.
 Ansel oversaw procurement at the North Acheron Depot, south of Fox River and east of the White River Forest.

 Wyatt, on behalf of Calder Bend Airstrip, purchased several tons of scrap metal from nearby Windbreak Township, which had been completely devastated by locusts.
 The scrap metal was delivered to Calder Bend Railyard, where it sat as Wyatt and the Airstrip's head mechanic Marie Burin broke down six M2s and loaded them onto the railcars.
-Wyatt contacted the Ikaran Public Works Procurement Office who agreed to purchase what they thought was scrap metal at an inflated price under direction from Lt.
+Wyatt contacted the Ikaran Public Works Office who agreed to purchase what they thought was scrap metal at an inflated price under direction from Lt.
 Ansel.
 Wyatt presented this to Jerry Kint, the owner of Calder Bend, who approved the transaction.

 The scrap metal and Cranes were delivered to North Acheron Depot by Southern Agricultural.
 The scrap was presumably forwarded to the Public Works Department.
-The Cranes were rebuilt by IAA mechanics at the depot using parts cannibalized from other nonfunctional aircraft.
+The Cranes were rebuilt by INA mechanics at the depot using parts cannibalized from other nonfunctional aircraft.

 ## Investigation

-In 478.9.17, a Crane in IAA livery crashed on the Kota side of the White River.
+In 478.9.17, a Crane in INA livery crashed on the Kota side of the White River.
 The pilot was found dead, and the aircraft was taken in by Kota border guards for inspection.
 Mechanics determined that the cause of the crash was a thruster failure characteristic to a specific Crane production run from 468.
 These Cranes were produced by [[SikuTech]] under license, and the run was cut short by Clairon after multiple safety issues were reported.

 Kota consulted with SikuTech, who confirmed that most thrusters from that run had been recovered and replaced under warranty.
 SikuTech provided a list of unaccounted-for serial numbers and the firms that had recieved them.
 At the request of the Pax Consul of Diplomacy, The [[Pax Marshals Bureau]] was tasked with identifying the location or fate of every airframe on the list.